-So, can you sleep in your car in Italy?
 There is no law that prohibits sleeping in your car in Italy.
 However, it could become a crime in some places and situations.
 It is recommended to always take precautions before resting in your vehicle.

 If you plan to sleep in your car in Italy, I inspire you to keep reading.
 There is still plenty of information that you need to know before moving forward.

 Is It Legal to Sleep in Your Car in Italy?

 Surprisingly, no law clearly expresses that it is illegal to sleep in your car in Italy.
 There is nothing about it either in the Road Traffic.
 This means that you are allowed to do it.
 You can sleep peacefully in your car and have no problem.

 However, you should have some things in mind, even if it is not explicitly banned.
 On some occasions, it could become a huge violation.
 You must know all the other rules to avoid issues.
 They are indirectly related.

 First of all, some rules apply to all the cars on the roads.
 You can’t sleep in your car in places you can’t park.
 You can do it only if the parking lot is expressly dedicated to vehicles.